CMU-MCDS-Capstone-LLM/LSP-Repograph/README.md

 - [ ] implement "contains" relationship for classes

+- [ ] Make it into a python package

+- [ ] Integrate with SWE-Agent as a tool

 ## Overview

+> The sections below are not updated.
+Just refer to getting started section above.

 LSP-RepoGraph provides `where_used` and `where_defined` functionality by leveraging Language Server Protocol (LSP) capabilities instead of text scanning.
 This approach offers: